You have a saved audit — pick up where you left off?

 Weekly tasks are where real progress is made.
 Pick one or two to focus on rather than trying to do everything.
 Consistent small actions outperform occasional large efforts.

 Monthly goals are where you step back and assess.
-What's been done, what's stalled, and what's the most valuable next investment of time or money?
+What's been done, what's stalled, what's the most valuable next investment of time or money?
 One completed monthly goal is genuine progress.

-He whakaaro — a seasonal thought
+He whakaaro — a thought